-Our Board met ten times during 2018.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he served held during the portion of 2018 for which he was a director or committee member.
+Our Board met fifteen times during 2021.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served during the portion of 2021 for which he or she was a director or committee member.

-As required under the applicable Nasdaq listing standards, in the fiscal year ending December 31, 2018, our independent directors met four times in regularly scheduled executive sessions at which only our independent directors were present.
-Our lead independent director presided over these executive sessions.
+As required under the applicable Nasdaq listing standards, in the fiscal year ending December 31, 2021, our independent directors met seven times in regularly scheduled executive sessions at which only our independent directors were present.